Photos of rural France - The countryside of Lorraine near Sion © French Moments

 French countryside near Saint-Germain-en-Laye © French Moments

-Actually, you don’t even have to leave Paris to experience the village atmosphere of the French countryside… There are a number of spots that massive urbanisation haven’t (yet) touched.
+Actually, you don’t even have to leave Paris to experience the village atmosphere of the French countryside… There are a number of spots that massive urbanisation hasn’t (yet) touched.
 Look for:

 Mouzaïa district Paris